Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-The signs of the reduced amplitudes $\alpha_i$ and the slope of the three fits are robust to the experimental uncertainties~\footnote{The error bars take into account both the statistical error due to FEL intensity fluctuations, and the systematic error.
+The transient structure can be understood by combining all A$_g$ displacements and reconstructing the overall lattice distortion in the photoexcited state.
+To consistently incorporate \emph{all} data sets with a variety of pump fluences and Bragg peaks, we take the degree of A$_g^{(2)}$ frequency softening as a more accurate measure of the absorbed fluence than the nominal absorbed fluence, which is obtained from the measured pulse energy and the illuminated area~\footnote{This is to mitigate the effect of systematic errors due to the anisotropy of refractive index, which results in variations of optical absorption caused by azimuthal rotations.
+A$_g^{(2)}$ has good signal noise ratio in all the measured Bragg peaks.}.
+The reduced mode amplitudes $\alpha_i$ correlate linearly with A$_g^{(2)}$ mode frequencies as the absorbed fluence varies, as shown in Fig.~\ref{fig:reconstruction} (a).
+The dashed lines in Fig.~\ref{fig:reconstruction} (a) are fits of $\alpha_{i} = b_i(\nu_2 - \nu_2^{0})$, where $b_i$ are fitting parameters and the value of $\nu_{2}^{0}$ is fixed as the equilibrium A$_g^{(2)}$ frequency 2.08~THz, which is measured with Raman spectroscopy at room temperature (see Appendix B).
+The fit described above weighs in the error bars of both $\nu_2$ and $\alpha_i$~\footnote{The error bars for $\nu_2$ take into account only the statistical error, as in Fig.~\ref{fig:raw data} (d).
+The error bars for $\alpha_i$ take into account both the statistical error due to FEL intensity fluctuations, and the systematic error.
+The statistical error for $\nu_i$ ($B_{hkl}^{(i)}$), as described for Fig.~\ref{fig:raw data} (d), are estimated with the standard error of the $\nu_i$ ($B_{hkl}^{(i)}$) ensemble obtained by fitting Eq.~(\ref{eq:intensity of DECP decomposition}) to multiple random sub-samples of the data.
+The uncertainty of $B_{hkl}^{(i)}$ can then map to the uncertainty of $\alpha_i$.
 The systematic error is mainly attributed to a deviation of the grazing angle $\beta$ for different azimuthal rotations.
 This causes slight variation in the probed volume which leads to changes in the observed signal magnitude.
-The $\beta$ dependence of x-ray penetration depth is calculated based on~\cite{henke1993x}, and the effective $\beta$ is estimated to have a $\pm 0.05^{\circ}$ uncertainty due to sample surface flatness.}.
-We neglect A$_g^{(3)}$ for the reconstruction of the atomic motion because its amplitude upper bound (green line) is significantly smaller than other modes\footnote{The upper bound of the A$_g^{(3)}$ mode is estimated from the residual of the fit of the diffraction data as well as pre-pump noise. }.
-From the other three modes we obtain the following displacements at the maximum nominal absorbed fluence of 2.2$\mathrm{mJ/cm^2}$: $\Delta x_{\rm Se}=9 \times 10^{-4}$, $\Delta z_{\rm Se}=-2.4 \times 10^{-3}$, $\Delta x_{\rm Sn}=3\times 10^{-4}$ and $\Delta z_{\rm Sn}=1.7 \times 10^{-3}$~\footnote{For reference, the displacements in absolute units are $a\Delta x_{\rm Se}$=1.31~pm, $c\Delta z_{\rm Se}$=-1.32~pm, $a\Delta x_{\rm Sn}$=0.40~pm and $c\Delta z_{\rm Sn}$=0.91~pm.
-The $\nu_2$ in Fig.~\ref{fig:reconstruction} (a) is mapped to the nominal absorbed fluence using the $\nu_2$ softening in Fig.~\ref{fig:raw data} (d), of which all five data sets were taken under the same azimuthal angle and on the same sample spot.}.
-In Fig. \ref{fig:reconstruction} (b) we plot this displacement pattern magnified by $ \times 100$.
+The $\beta$ dependence of x-ray penetration depth is calculated based on~\citep{henke1993x}, and the effective $\beta$ is estimated to have a $\pm 0.05^{\circ}$ uncertainty due to sample surface flatness.
+To weigh in the error bars on both x and y axis, one can reference for example \citep{fiterror}}.
+We neglect A$_g^{(3)}$ for the reconstruction of the atomic motion because its amplitude upper bound (green line) is significantly smaller than other modes~\footnote{The upper bound of the A$_g^{(3)}$ mode amplitude $\alpha_3$ is estimated from the noise level in the ($21\bar{1}$) Bragg peak data set shown in Fig.~\ref{fig:raw data} (a), taking into account the peak sensitivity (which is small but nonzero) to $\alpha_3$.
+The noise level is estimated from the larger one of the R.M.S of the $t > 0$ fit residual (light blue trace in Fig.~\ref{fig:raw data} (a)) and the R.M.S of the $t < 0$ pre-pump noise.}.
+Summing the product of $\alpha_i$ and mode eigendisplacement (Fig.\ref{fig:raw data} (c)) for all the phonon modes, one obtains the overall displacements of the quasi-equilibrium atomic positions, described by $\Delta x_s$ and $\Delta z_s$.
+We plot in Fig. \ref{fig:reconstruction} (b) this reconstructed overall atomic displacement ($\times 100$). $\alpha_i$ used in the reconstruction is predicted by the linear fit in Fig. \ref{fig:reconstruction} (a) at the minimum observed $\nu_2$ value, i.e., the maximum absorbed fluence in the experiment, which is nominally 2.2$\mathrm{mJ/cm^2}$).
+To be specific, Fig. \ref{fig:reconstruction} (b) shows $\Delta x_{\rm Se}=(1.2\pm 0.1) \times 10^{-3}$, $\Delta z_{\rm Se}=(-2.9\pm 0.3) \times 10^{-3}$, $\Delta x_{\rm Sn}=(2.6\pm 1.6)\times 10^{-4}$ and $\Delta z_{\rm Sn}=(2.0\pm 0.3) \times 10^{-3}$~\footnote{These displacements in absolute units are $a\Delta x_{\rm Se}=1.34\pm0.15$~pm, $c\Delta z_{\rm Se}=-1.25\pm0.11$~pm, $a\Delta x_{\rm Sn}=0.29\pm0.17$~pm and $c\Delta z_{\rm Sn}=0.85\pm0.13$~pm. }.
+The signs of $\Delta x_{s}$ and $\Delta z_{s}$ are robust within the experimental uncertainties.